vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 The first part of this guide will describe how to implement a simple payment flow where a user can pay for an order and give consent to sharing user info without the need of being signed in.
 The second part will show how the payment can be used to get information to store a user in Auth0.
 The third part will describe how to link the created user to a Vipps account using [Auth0's Login Flow](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow).

-The code snippets are using the [Vipps .NET SDK](https://developer.vippsmobilepay.com/docs/SDKs/dotnet-sdk/) to communicate with the internal Vipps APIs.
-By following these steps a user can pay for an order, and later use Vipps Login to get an overview of his/her orders.
+The code snippets are using the [Vipps .NET SDK](https://developer.vippsmobilepay.com/docs/SDKs/dotnet-sdk/) to communicate with the Vipps API platform.
+By following these steps, a user can pay for an order and later use Vipps Login to get an overview of his/her orders.

 ## Prerequisites